The 5 Best Portable Bluetooth Speakers of 2026

 • Sony ULT FIELD 7:

-The Sony ULT FIELD 7 is an IP67-rated portable speaker that can get loud enough to soundtrack parties and outdoor occasions.
-While it's not as well-built as the Ultimate Ears EPICBOOM and has worse directivity, it can get louder and has a more bass-heavy sound, courtesy of its bass-boosting 'ULT' button.
+The Sony ULT FIELD 7 is an IP67-rated portable speaker that can get loud enough to soundtrack parties and outdoor gatherings.
+While it's not as well-built as the Ultimate Ears EPICBOOM and its directivity isn't as good, it can get louder and has a more bass-heavy sound, courtesy of its bass-boosting 'ULT' button.

 See our review